vdbergh/vtjson/README.md

 - An object matches the schema `lax(schema)` if it matches `schema` when validated with `strict=False`.
 - An object matches the schema `strict(schema)` if it matches `schema` when validated with `strict=True`.
 - An object matches the schema `set_name(schema, name, reason=False)` if it matches `schema`, but the `name` argument will be used in non-validation messages.
 Unless `reason` is `True` the original non-validation message will be suppressed.
-- An object matches the schema `structural(schema, dict=False)` if `schema` is a class and its fields are annotated with schemas which validate the corresponding fields in the object.
+- An object matches the schema `protocol(schema, dict=False)` if `schema` is a class and its fields are annotated with schemas which validate the corresponding fields in the object.
 If `dict` is `True` then the object is validated as a `dict`.
 - An object matches the schema `set_label(schema, label1, ..., labelN, debug=False)` if it matches `schema`, unless the schema is replaced by a different one via the `subs` argument to `validate`.
 If the optional argument `debug` is `True` then a message will be printed on the console if the schema was changed.

 ## Built-ins